Lessons in LongevityMar 30, 2016

 Q: Great advice Sham.
 How can agents best network or connect with you?

 A: It’s not hard to find me.
 I have decent presence on social media like Facebook, Twitter, LinkedIn and Activerain.
 Subscribe to Floyd’s Blog.
 Also please get in the habit of reading blogs of some experts in our industry and give them feedback whenever you can.
 You can also write blogs if you have time or re-post some of the blogs from NAR or your State or Local associations while giving credit to source of the blogs.

 Wonderful!
 Thanks so much Sham for your time, experience, wise words – and of course for being part of our network for more than 22 years!
 We appreciate you!

 Do you have a story to share?
-Reach out to us on our Facebook Page or leave a comment below!
+Leave a comment below!

 Join our mailing list to receive the latest news, updates and discounts from our team.